 - I CAN is providing follow-up training, targeting settings managers who would like to develop a more detailed understanding of SLCN and how settings can respond.

 - The Communication Trust is providing in depth training for a small number of settings managers and other local representatives who want to contribute to the development of a local SLCN Pathway.For more information contact email@example.com or firstname.lastname@example.org

-Additionally, they will be continuing to run their parent training programme in three regions on the dates below.
+- Contact will be continuing to run their parent training programme on the dates below.
 Please contact Helen Davies at email@example.com for more information:

 Ruby’s Fund, Congleton, Cheshire

 Where training and support is only available in a limited number of areas, partners will take into account local needs and the priority given by the area to addressing a particular aspect of local provision.